-k) Not to have Officers' personal issues raised with them outside the agreed procedures.
+k) Not to have employees' personal issues raised with them outside the agreed procedures.

-I) That they will not attempt to influence improperly any Member to advance Officers' personal interests or influence improperly a decision m) At all times compliance with the Code of Conduct for Officers n) Support for the role of Members as the local representatives of the Council, within any scheme of support for Members', which may be approved by the authority.
+I) That they will not attempt to influence improperly any member to advance employees'

+personal interests or influence improperly a decision

+m) At all times compliance with the Code of Conduct for employees n) Support for the role of members as the local representatives of the Council, within any scheme of support for members', which may be approved by the authority.

-4.2 Officers can expect from Members:
+4.2 Employees can expect from members: